apache/doris/new-docs/en/data-operate/import/import-way/binlog-load-manual.md

 ### Show Job Status

-Specific commands and examples for showing job status can be found in `help show sync job;` command.
+Specific commands and examples for viewing job status can be viewed through the [SHOW SYNC JOB](../../../sql-manual/sql-reference-v2/show/SHOW-SYNC-JOB.html) command.

 The parameters in the result set have the following meanings: